 It prefers coastal regions but can also be found inland near bodies of water.

-These types of hawks in North America primarily feed on small mammals, such as rodents and rabbits, but it also preys on birds, reptiles, amphibians, and even large insects.
+These types of hawks in North America primarily feed on small mammals, such as rodents and rabbits, but they also prey on birds, reptiles, amphibians, and even large insects.

 It is known to perch patiently and stealthily hunt from elevated positions, waiting for the opportune moment to strike its prey precisely.